earth2observe/downscaling-tools/doc/manual.rst

     :align: center

     Precipitation for the earth2observe MSWEP dataset for the Rhine basin.
 Top left is the original data interpolated using a nearest interpolation.
-Top rigth the original data nut interpolated linear.
-Bottom left is downscaled using the WorldClim data using a nearrest interpolation while the bottom rigth is downsclaled using WorldClim and a linear interpolation.
+Top right the original data but interpolated linear.
+Bottom left is downscaled using the WorldClim data using a nearest interpolation while the bottom right is downscaled using WorldClim and a linear interpolation.

 Running the examples
 ====================